GregValdez24/valentinesWebsite26/README.md

 1. Open [CodeSandbox link](https://ffsvgv.csb.app/)
 2. Click `Fork` in the upper right corner to create your own copy OR just copy the preview link and send it to your crush!

-My only ask is that you let me know what they say!🤭